Blue Color Codes: Top 10 Tech Brand Blues & HEX Palettes

 Royal blue to navy for enterprise trust

-Dodger blue to teal for tech vibrancy
+Dodger blue to teal for a tech-forward look

 Pure blue to midnight blue depth